mdistekhar/delta-students/README.md

 # delta-students
-These is a demo  for Git $ GitHub
+These is a demo  for Git $ GitHub class.